Why Is It Important to Have a Balanced Lifestyle?

 Seek out methods to build a strategy of attack that enables you to make good decisions and as necessary, find comfort in pushing back on those things that make you uncomfortable or compromise your quest for balance.

-Balancing your life involves practicing time management.
+Balancing your life requires practicing time management.
 Creating and managing your daily or weekly schedule can be useful throughout the balancing process.
-It can be helpful in holding you accountable and is a good template that you can set aside adequate time for your work, family, friends, hobbies, and self-care.
+It can be helpful in holding you accountable.
+Use a good template that you can set aside adequate time for your work, family, friends, hobbies, and self-care.

 Invest in a planner where you are forced to write things down on paper.
 Electronic planners are okay but taking the time to write things down can produce positive results.